DushyanthKM/Health_care_Analysis-Advanced_Excel/README.md

 ## 🏗️ Methodology
 1. **Data Cleaning & Preparation**
    - Handled missing values using mean, median, and mode.
-   - Standardized data format.
+   - Standardized data format using text functions - TRIM , SEARCH , LENGTH , PROPER
    - Removed duplicates and unnecessary columns.
-   - Categorized BMI into Underweight, Healthy, Overweight, and Obese.
+   - Bucketing(using NESTIF) - Categorized BMI into Underweight, Healthy, Overweight, and Obese.
-   - Classified blood sugar levels as Normal, Pre-Diabetic, and Diabetic.
+   - Bucketing(using NESTIF) - Classified blood sugar levels as Normal, Pre-Diabetic, and Diabetic.

 2. **Data Aggregation & Transformation**
-   - Segmented patient data based on BMI and Blood Sugar levels.
-   - Used conditional formulas (`IF`, `VLOOKUP`, `COUNTIF`) for categorization.
+   - Used logical and (`IF`, `VLOOKUP`, `COUNTIF`) for aggregation and joining multiple sheets.
    - Created Pivot Tables to generate key insights.

 3. **Dashboard Creation**